Prof. Fiona Gillison Professor of Health Pyschology

 Fiona's role at the University involves research, teaching and management and leadership.
 Having been at the University for many years, taking on many roles from Admissions Tutor through to Head of Department, she has a good understanding of many aspects of what goes on in the University.
 Fiona is currently working with a number of external health-related organisations to try to expand our research collaborations from across the University, as well as co-leading the Healthy Later Living network.
 She teaches primarily on the BSc Sport & Exercise Science and Health & Exercise Science programmes.

 Fiona first gained a Level 5 ILM coaching qualification through the University coaching network in 2014, and worked regularly with coachees from across job families until she stopped due to a change in her job role in 2018.
-Since then she has continued to use coaching techniques informally with the students and staff she supported and line managed as a Head of Department.
+She continued to use coaching techniques informally with the students and staff she supported and line managed as a Head of Department.
 Fiona returned to the coaching network in autumn 2022, following refresher training and re-engaging with regular CPD and supervision activities.

 - ILM Level 5 Coaching and Mentoring